Personalised Meta-path Generation for Heterogeneous GNNs: Preliminaries

 \textbf{Modelling HGRL with MDP}.
-As illustrated in Figure~\ref{fig:metapath_gene_mdp}, the meta-path design process of HGRL can be naturally modelled as an MDP.
-In order to design a meta-path with maximum of 3 timesteps for node A-1, take the first timestep as an example, state $s_{1}$ can be the attribute of A-1 and action set includes the connected relations starting from A-1, i.e., $\{\it Work, Cite, Write \}$.
-Decision policy chooses one relation from the action set to extend the meta-path as $a_{1} = {\it argmax}_{a}(\mathcal{P}(a \mid s_{1}))$.
-Then, the selected meta-path can be fed into HGRL to learn node representation $H^{1}$[A-1] and apply it to the downstream task to obtain a reward score ($R(s_{1}, a_{1})$) which can be used to update $\mathcal{P}$.
-We refer to Section~\ref{sec:methodology} for more details about modelling HGRL with MDP.
+As illustrated in Fig.~\ref{fig:metapath_gene_mdp}, the meta-path generation process of HGRL can be naturally modelled as an MDP.
+To generate a meta-path with maximum of 3 steps for $v_{\textit{A-1}}$, we take the first step as an example, the state $s_{1}$ is identifiable information of $v_{\textit{A-1}}$ and the action set includes relations in the HIN, i.e., $\{\it Work, Cite, \dots \}$.
+The decision maker selects one relation from the action set to extend the meta-path as $a_{1} = {\it argmax}_{a \in A}(\mathcal{P}(a \mid s_{1}))$.
+Then, the selected meta-path is fed into HGNN to learn node representation and apply it to the downstream task to obtain a reward score $\mathcal{R}(s_{1}, a_{1})$ that can be used to update $\mathcal{P}$.
+We refer to Sec.~\ref{sec:methodology} for more details about modelling HGRL with MDP.